fscottfoti/togethermap-help/docs/hooked.md

 ## Grab a Friend

 The fun of TogetherMap is the collaborative spirit of mapping in real time.
-We've all used Google Docs at this point - well, real time collaboration is quickly becoming a commodity on the internet and yet there's no map app that I know of that's done this real time functionality for maps.
+We've all used Google Docs at this point - well, real time collaboration is quickly becoming a commodity on the internet and yet there's no map app that I know of that's built this real time functionality into a mapping app.

 Do you have that friend yet?
 If you don't have that friend handy, you can open up a second browser, get your cell phone, or whatever.
 The point is - when you add a place in TM, anyone else following that collection gets the update immediately (without a reload), and can respond with their own edits.